Towards Instance-Wise Calibration: Local Amortized Diagnostics and Reshaping of Conditional Densities (LADaR): Introduction

-{\em (ii) Probabilistic Forecasting of Tropical Cyclone Intensity from Satellite Imagery.} Tropical cyclones are highly organized, rotating storms that are among the most costly natural disasters in the United States.
+{\em (ii) Probabilistic forecasting of the intensity of tropical cyclones (TC) from satellite imagery.} Tropical cyclones are highly organized rotating storms that are among the most costly natural disasters in the United States.
 TC intensity forecasts have improved in recent years, but these improvements have been relatively slow during the last decade compared to improvements in track forecasts, particularly at 24-hour lead times~\citep{IMPROVE}.
 The latest generation of geostationary satellites (GOES), such as GOES-16, now provides unprecedented spatio-temporal resolution of TC structure and evolution~\citep{schmit2017closer}.
-A broad array of recent works involving neural networks has explored the wealth of information of GOES imagery for TC short-term intensity prediction (e.g., \citealt{olander2021investigation, griffin2022predicting}), but so far statistical forecasting techniques have not been able to produce ensemble or probabilistic forecasts that reliably quantify uncertainty in the predictions.
+A broad range of recent work involving neural networks has explored the wealth of information from GOES imagery for TC short-term intensity prediction (e.g., \citealt{olander2021investigation, griffin2022predicting}).
+In this context, the response variable $Y$ is the TC's intensity (wind speed) at time $t+\tau$ for a lead time $\tau$ of up to 24 hours, and $\x$ could represent environmental predictors and a sequence of images at the current time $t$ and preceding time points.
+In Section~\ref{sec:example_TCs}, we present a TC-inspired synthetic example that highlights the efficacy of our method in diagnosing and recalibrating intensity forecasts with high-dimensional sequence data as inputs.